bleichroeder/Slacker.NET/README.md

 ## Usage

-Building BlockKit payloads is simple as creating a new BlockPayload and adding sections.
+Building BlockKit payloads is as simple as creating a new BlockPayload and adding sections.
 ```csharp
 // Create a new BlockPayload
 BlockPayload blockKitPayload= new();